GilbertoBarbosa/gilbertobarbosa/README.md

 ### Hi there 👋

-I'm programmer, mathematician and data scientis.
+I'm programmer, mathematician and data scientist.
 I like lerning something new every day.